Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Swimming Distances

-Swim Distance
+Swim Distance Swim Distance

-Please note that these swims are an example of what may take place during the course of your trip and should be used as a guide only.
-Actual swim locations and distances will vary according to local weather and sea conditions.
+*Please note that these swims are an example of what may take place during your trip and should be used as a guide only.
+Actual swim locations and distances will vary according to local weather and swim conditions.

 Swimming Conditions

-Swimming in the sea is a fantastic experience, however you should be aware that certain marine life such as sea lice, jellyfish, sea urchins and coral could be present during the swims.
-In all cases we will work on reducing your contact with these creatures, however if you suffer from anaphylaxis, please consult the office prior to booking.
+Swimming in the open water is a fantastic experience, however you should be aware that certain marine life such as jellyfish, plankton, sea lice, sea urchins and coral could be present during the swims and may cause some discomfort.
+In all cases we will work on reducing your contact with these creatures and that any interactions are managed safely.
+If you suffer from anaphylaxis, please consult the office prior to booking.

 Walking Distances